-Through the development of Measuring up, a series of meetings and workshops were held with Ara Tahi and individual iwi.
-We will continue this process of involvement and consultation for the RPS review, the first step of which is to identify the issues that iwi wish to see addressed in the next RPS.
+Through the development of Measuring up 2005, a series of meetings and workshops were held with Ara Tahi and individual iwi.
+We will continue this process of involvement and consultation for the Regional Policy Statement review, the first step of which is to identify the issues that iwi wish to see addressed in the next Regional Policy Statement.

-Comments and questions for you to consider
+5.1.4 Comments and questions for you to consider

-The operative RPS has handled the responsibilities and requirements of the RMA by addressing Maori history, an iwi vision for the future, and "The Protection of 'Mauri".
-There was also a chapter called "The Iwi Environmental Management System" that focused on Greater Wellington's relationship with the iwi of the region.
-In addition, resource-based issues for iwi were scattered throughout other resource management chapters of the RPS (e.g. the freshwater, coastal environment, landscape and heritage).
+The current Regional Policy Statement handled the responsibilities and requirements of the RMA by addressing Maori history, an iwi vision for the future, and "The Protection of 'Mauri'".
+There was also a chapter called "The iwi environmental management system" that focused on Greater Wellington's relationship with iwi of the region.
+In addition, resource-based issues for iwi were scattered throughout other resource management chapters (e.g. the fresh water, coastal environment, landscape and heritage).

-Should the next RPS adopt a similar approach?
+Should the next Regional Policy Statement adopt a similar approach to the current Regional Policy Statement?
 Does there need to be a chapter dealing with the relationship between iwi and Greater Wellington, or could this now be addressed in the Charter of Understanding?
-The RPS is a statutory document which is not open to easy or frequent change, and there may be pros and cons in spelling out the relationship in such a formal and essentially fixed document.
+(The Regional Policy Statement is a statutory document which is not open to easy or frequent change, and there may be pros and cons in spelling out the relationship in such a formal and essentially fixed document.)

-Should the RPS merely restate what the RMA says about how to work with Maori in terms of the Treaty principles, and what the Act identifies as relevant matters?
+Should the Regional Policy Statement merely restate what the RMA says about how to work with Maori in terms of the Treaty principles, and what the Act identifies as relevant matters?

-The RMA requires that the RPS "take into account any relevant planning document recognised by an iwi authority".
-At present there is only one such document finalised, and it is for only part of rohe of one iwi.
+The RMA requires that Regional Policy Statements "take into account any relevant planning document recognised by an iwi authority".
+At present there is only one such document finalised, and it is for only part of the rohe of one iwi.
 There is also one other draft Management Plan.
 How do these plan provisions get "taken into account"?

-The RMA also requires that the RPS "must state the resource management issues of significance to iwi authorities in the region".
+The RMA also requires that Regional Policy Statements "state the resource management issues of significance to iwi authorities in the region".
 Taken together with the requirement about iwi management plans, how do we address issues of significance?
 Is it preferable to have a separate chapter dealing with all these matters (combined with provisions that deal with the relationship between iwi and Greater Wellington), or can the significant issues identified by iwi be effectively handled within the chapters dealing with particular resources?
 Or is the best option some combination of both approaches?